riceissa/issarice.com/drafts/spaced-repetition.md

-some notes on spaced repetition.
+some notes/musings/tips on spaced repetition.

 # brief timeline of my usage